Why Would I Want to Use Kratom Potentiators?

 Potentiators can be useful for helping you wean off of kratom.
 Certain potentiators allow you to take smaller doses and receive the same effect.
 Doing this allows you to continue reducing your dosage while experiencing only a small level of discomfort.

-Furthermore, some potentiators — namely NMDA antagonists — can flat-out prevent, or bring relief to, withdrawal symptoms .
+Furthermore, some potentiators — namely NMDA antagonists — can flat-out prevent or relieve withdrawal symptoms .
 The NMDA receptor plays a very important role in withdrawal.
-Slowing down the NMDA receptors can bring relief from symptoms like shaking, anxiety, nausea, sweating, and increased heart rate.
+Slowing down the NMDA receptors can relieve symptoms like shaking, anxiety, nausea, sweating, and increased heart rate.

 Potentiators that increase the duration of your dosage can also be great for helping to wean yourself off of kratom.
-You’ll have an easier time avoiding compulsive re-dosing if you’re able to get a consistent effect for five or six hours.
+You’ll have an easier time avoiding compulsive re-dosing if you can get a consistent effect for five or six hours.

 Some potentiators can also help to fight off some of the mental and physical side effects of kratom.
 Some potentiators seem to sharpen the mind and prevent some of the after-effects of kratom.
 They can reduce symptoms like brain fog and lethargy.